 Several international book store chains, from Singapore and Japan, stock a good supply of books in English or Japanese and have several locations throughout Jakarta.
 Kinokuniya (located at Grand Indonesia) is one of the largest English bookstores in Indonesia.
 Periplus, although not as big as Kinokuniya, also caters to English readers in Jakarta and has numerous locations in the city.
 Books and Beyond is also another book store that stocks English titles.
 They have locations throughout Jakarta and carry a selection of popular titles and magazines.

 These stores cater to expats and offer a selection of bestsellers and have sections on business, computers, health, travel, cooking, fiction, non-fiction, graphics, interior design and other subjects.
 The selection of titles may seem limited compared to the great bookstores in the west.
 They also offer a selection of international magazines, however magazines are more expensive than what you would pay in the country it was published in.
 Normally the issues are 2 to 4 weeks behind the date of the magazine.

-Previously it may have been hard to find a good selection of foreign books, however with the opening of numerous new stores over the last couple of years the selection is now much improved.
 Prices may be inflated because of the shipping costs, however it is generally not to much more than the foreign dollar amount preprinted on the book cover.
 Some stores have a better selection of certain types of books than others.
 The smaller branches of these chains do not always have as wide a selection of all topics as the main store.
 If you are having trouble finding a certain title, most are very open to special ordering it for you.
 Normally this will take two weeks, depending on where the book is coming from.

 In Jakarta, there are several small specialty book stores catering to specific clientele - including, graphic design, computer books, Christian books, Muslim books and scientific titles.
 They may be able to assist you in finding particular titles within their area of expertise.